CONTINUATION PROJECT – Hunter Valley Operations

 Hunter Valley Operations (HVO) is seeking approval to extend the life of its two Hunter Valley mines – HVO North and HVO South – to continue to produce high quality thermal coal and metallurgical coal that is in demand on world markets.

-• provide around 1500 ongoing local jobs and 600 temporary jobs while upgrading infrastructure
+• provide around 1500 ongoing local employment opportunities and 600 temporary jobs while upgrading infrastructure

 • support community groups and charities through its community grants, charity partnerships and fundraising, workplace giving and sponsorship programs